peterhinch/micropython-async/v3/README.md

 is a guide to interfacing interrupts to `uasyncio`.

 [Event-based programming](./docs/EVENTS.md) is a guide to a way of writing applications and device drivers which largely does away with callbacks.
-Assumes some knowledge of `uasyncio`.
+The doc assumes some knowledge of `uasyncio`.

 [Threading](./docs/THREADING.md) is a guide to the use of multi-threaded and multi-core programming.
 Code is offered to enable a `uasyncio` application to